Seeed-Studio/wiki-documents/docs/Wio-terminal-BLE-introduction.md

-# Client and Server introduction
+# Client and Server Introduction

 This wiki introduces Client and server communicate function via BLE using the Wio terminal.